SHIXOOM/Help-Me/README.md

-# Guardio
+# Watch Guard

-**Guardio** is a mini-project designed to detect and prevent access to nudity or explicit content on your device.
+**Watch Guard** is a mini-project designed to detect and prevent access to nudity or explicit content on your device.

 ## Overview
 This Android application leverages a custom image classifier built with **PyTorch**.
 The classifier uses **MobileNet V3** as its backbone, optimizing for both **power efficiency** and **real-time inference** on portable devices.

-Since I am not highly experienced in Kotlin or Android development, I utilized **GitHub Copilot** (GPT-o3) to assist in building the Android app.
+I am not experienced in Kotlin or Android development, hence I utilized **GitHub Copilot** (GPT-o3 & Sonnet 3.7 & Gemini Flash 2.0) to assist in building the Android application.

 ## How It Works
 1. The app takes a **screenshot** of your device every **10–20 seconds**.